So, you have a cool idea. And haven’t even started looking for MVP development cost, being scared of failure.

 You also have to provide them with an office and various additional perks like vacation pay, sick leave, bonuses, etc. And every mistake you make when hiring hurts your wallet.

 That’s why a lot of companies all around the world are choosing the outsource model.
-Especially when it comes to MVP development, you get all the benefits of a full-fledged team for significantly less money.
-For example, when hiring a company from another country, you shouldn’t worry about a time zone difference.
+Especially when it comes to MVP development, you get all the benefits of a full-fledged team for lower MVP development cost.
+For example, when hiring an app development company from another country, you shouldn’t worry about a time zone difference.
 To conduct meetings, your project manager will pick the time when you’re available.
 And you can definitely expect a fantastic result!
-The rates for outsourcing specialists are also much lower.
+The hourly rates for outsourcing specialists are also much lower.
 The average price of the React Native MVP development by Purrweb is just about $30 000.

 The good thing about React Native MVP development is that it’s throwing you in right away.
 You haven’t too much time for thinking, rethinking, or procrastinating.
 None of the famous startups have succeeded from the very first try.
 The first version of your product may not be perfect.
 Honestly, it won’t be perfect for sure.
 But what you can do is reduce the price for mistakes you will make.